liquity/dev/README.md

 yarn start-demo
 ```

 This spawns a modified version of dev-frontend that ignores MetaMask, and directly uses the local blockchain node.
 Every time the page is reloaded (at http://localhost:3000), a new random account is created with a balance of 100 ETH.
 Additionally, transactions are automatically signed, so you no longer need to accept wallet confirmations.
-This lets you play around with Liquity more freely.
+This lets you play around with Fluidity more freely.

 When you no longer need the demo mode, press Ctrl+C in the terminal then run: